namewiz/domainstat/README.md

   * .ng registry https://whois.nic.net.ng/domains?name=jiji.ng&exactMatch=true
 * Fix whois fallback, perhaps using whois-json library.
 * Expand ccTLD list to include all ccTLDs.
-* Add namespace to adapters, use it to store responses.
+* Add namespace to adapters, use it to store raw responses.
 * Implement `only` and `skip` config options, using namespaces
 * Implement per-adapter timeouts